26 Interesting Facts About Tanzania

 26. Some of the world’s most expensive timber comes from Tanzania.
 The under-threat species of mpingo tree (Dalbergia melanoxylon) is a dark, dense wood used widely in musical instruments such as clarinets, oboes and bagpipes.

-Every effort has been made to verify these facts about Tanzania.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.